(See also About Body Water.)

 Dehydration is a deficiency of water in the body.

-Vomiting, diarrhea, excessive sweating, and use of diuretics may cause dehydration.
+Vomiting, diarrhea, excessive sweating, burns, kidney failure, and use of diuretics may cause dehydration.

 People feel thirsty, and as dehydration worsens, they may sweat less and excrete less urine.